Karl is a longtime freelancer who's passionate about music, art, and writing.

 Sunesis’ cover of Massive Attack’s “Teardrop” starts out with even darker bass pulses than the original and the steady throb in it is done with a synth rather than drums.
 Sunesis’ voice soars out but there are no specific words, unlike the original.
 This track has a less minimalistic feel to it than the original does, creating a much fuller and richer sound.

-“Only We Know” is full of Sunesis’ voice almost trembling with emotion as the intensity of the song and the synths that pulse and shine grows more powerful.
+“Only We Know” is full of Sunesis’ voice almost trembling with emotion as the intensity of the song and the synths that pulse and shine grow more powerful.
 Every element has an easy glide to it and a sensual feeling that permeates it.
-Sunesis expresses the essence of the words with a spaced out background that seems suffused with starlight as the track moves forward.
+Sunesis expresses the essence of the words with a spaced-out background that seems suffused with starlight as the track moves forward.

 The lyrics to this song are a clear and powerful statement of intimacy and passion.
 As Sunesis writes and sings, “You tell me your name and I'll write a song (for you)/Tonight I give you the signs/This time don't let it pass.”
 As she writes, “Only we know/What's going on when/You say those words to move me babe.”